cultivating a love

 PATRON ENGAGEMENT & OPERATIONS MANAGER

 Christine Collister is the Patron Engagement & Operations Manager of the Imperial Symphony Orchestra.
 Originally from Massachusetts, Christine earned her BFA in violin at Ithaca College in New York.
 Christine honed both her musical and administrative skills in New York and Connecticut before moving to central Florida in 1999.
-In addition to classical music, Christine also enjoys performing jazz, folk, Celtic, bluegrass and country and performs regularly throughout central Florida as a freelance musician.
+In addition to classical music, Christine also enjoys performing jazz, folk, Celtic, bluegrass, and country and performs regularly throughout central Florida as a freelance musician.
+You can see Christine perform with Jon Corneal and his Compadres every Friday afternoon at Noon and 1:30PM at Hillcrest Coffee (corner of Hillcrest/Missouri in Lakeland), and in area venues with the Munn Park Saints and 32 Trees.

-Besides music, Christine enjoys crochet, reading, cooking and trying new and exotic cuisine.
-Christine met her husband, Davis Collister, in the ISO (he in the bass section, she in the violins) and they live in Kathleen, FL with their son, Daniel.
+Besides music, Christine enjoys crochet, reading, travel, cooking, and trying new and exotic cuisine.
+Christine met her husband, Davis Collister, in the LSO (he in the bass section, she in the violins) and they live in Kathleen, FL with their son, Daniel.